• Mail

 At Home Run Inspections we make it easy to get your inspections done.
 Schedule your inspection online today!

 All of our reports tell you about your dryer vent, what it is composed of and where it discharges.
-Most of our inspectors like to take a picture of the discharge point, along with an up-view of the vent to identify blockages or missing parts.
+Our home inspectors like to take a picture of the discharge point, along with an up-view of the vent to identify blockages or missing parts.

 By far, the most common recommendation is to clear blockages.
 I’ve read in more than one place that obstructed dryer vents are one of the most common starting points for residential home fires.